5. Methods for Unconstrained Optimization

 - The new approximation Bk+1 is obtained by modifying the old approximation Bk.
 To start a quasi-Newton method some initial approximation B0 must be

-.
+specified.
 Often B0=I is used, but it is reasonable and often advantageous to supply a better initial approximation if one can be obtained with little effort.

 All the quasi-Newton method have the form

-The something represents an update to the old approximation Bk, and so a formula for a quasi-Newton approximation is often referred to as an update formula
+The something represents an update to the old approximation Bk, and so a formula for a quasi-Newton approximation is often referred to as an update formula.

 Symmetric Rank-one update